VincentKen/social-media-scanner/README.md

 - `getMedia()`: Returns a list of media to check for
 - `addMedium(med: string[]|string)`: Add one medium or a list of media to the list of media which will be used to check urls
 - `removeMedium(med: string[]|string)`: Remove one medium or a list of media from the list of media which will be used to check urls
+- `blockURL(url: string)`: The URL passed to this method won't be scanned

 ### Starting the scan
 After everything is setup you can start the scan with: